kammitama5/kammitama5.github.io/_posts/2022-02-18-Friday-February-18th.md

 making them dependent on a system that seeks out government handouts and makes persons dependent on government funding for funding in the Arts and in local Business?
 Why are so many of our banks foreign-owned (i.e. from Canada, etc).
 And what about our local stock index; what does it mean if we stagnate and make it near impossible for persons to grow local businesses?
-And so, the business wealth remains within a few circles who can provide personal loans or tap into generational wealth.
+And so, the business wealth remains within a few circles where those few can seek out personal loans, or tap into generational wealth and leverage this wealth.
 - One of the final things my dad said was that we had a lack of leadership in terms of visionary leaders.
 He said that Singapore had attained their independence within years of our having independence, but that they had a visionary leader, [Lee Kuan Yew](https://en.wikipedia.org/wiki/Lee_Kuan_Yew).
 Proper leadership makes a difference.
 Often, when I write these things, I am relating these broader thoughts to organizations I deal with day to day.